Does coconut oil speed up ketosis?

 You can incorporate both these products into your ketosis diet or non-keto diet thanks to their properties.
 But you should also take your purpose into account:

-Refined coconut oil is Best used for:
+Refined coconut oil is great used for:

 Beauty treatments like face and hair masks